JustinBack/lago-php-client/docs/Api/FeesApi.md

 findAllFees($page, $per_page, $external_customer_id, $external_subscription_id, $currency, $fee_type, $billable_metric_code, $payment_status, $created_at_from, $created_at_to, $succeeded_at_from, $succeeded_at_to, $failed_at_from, $failed_at_to, $refunded_at_from, $refunded_at_to): \LagoClient\Model\FeesPaginated
 ```

-Find all fees
+List all fees

-Find all fees of an organization and filter them
+This endpoint is used for retrieving all fees that has been issued.

 ### Example